Wassasin/portfolio/index.md

 As a full-time student, I am currently not looking for new work.
 In the past I've held the following positions:

+* 2015 Security auditor for LaQuSo, or the Laboratory for Quality Software at the Radboud University
 * 2014 Studentassistant for the course Algorithms and Datastructures at the Radboud University
 * 2014 Studentassistant for the course Complexity at the Radboud University
 * 2010-2013 Studentmember of the education committee at the Radboud University